Zasilkovna/WooCommerce/readme.txt

 Please contact us at technicka.podpora@zasilkovna.cz .

 == Changelog ==
+= 1.5.4 =
+Fixed: An error that would occur when opening order detail for orders to external carriers pickup points after changing the delivery address.
+Added: The list of parameters, which are being logged into the console of the web browser now also contains the API key.

 = 1.5.3 =
 Added: A filter to modify the HTML generated for use in email.
 Updated: When changing the delivery point in the administration, we will not calculate and display the shipping price in the widget, because it is already stored in the order.